Scott Hernandez paused in his work, as he did at the end of every long

 “If I may say so without being rude, your work history is rather… open.
 Why didn’t you seek extraplanetary work after college?”

 Scott grunted uncomfortably.
 “My, uh, family needed me on the farm.” he explained.

 “I know my rocketry is a little out of date.”
 Scott said nervously.
 “I’m a quick learner, if that’s a problem.”

 “Oh no, your rocketry is exactly what we need.
 You’ve probably heard that we acquired a vessel produced back during the first Uranian missions.
 It’s designed to rely largely on analog mechanisms, with very simple onboard computers, and all systems can be controlled manually if need be.
 The whole ship is meant to be self sufficient in a crisis.”

-“Oh.” said Scott.
+“Oh,” said Scott.

 “Modern Rockets are not like that at all.
-It’s true that foregoing emergency manual systems altogether is illegal on most planets.
+It’s true that forgoing emergency manual systems altogether is illegal on most planets.
 Despite this, many modern spacers would, I think, be lost without automation.
 When I saw that you were trained for ships of an older make, I was quite pleased.”

 “Um, good.
 I’m glad to have what you’re looking for!”

 The interviewer smiled.
 “Is there anything you’d like to ask me about the mission?”

 Scott thought for a moment.
 He hadn’t considered that the interviewer might ask him for his questions, he had been so nervous about hers.
 “Well… what model rocket is it, exactly?”